 The comparison of return on the municipal bond cannot be made directly as the return on other investment options is taxable.
 For comparison, a tax-equivalent yield is computed.
 The formula is:

 - RTe = Tax equivalent return on Muni Bond

 - RTf = Tax-free return on Municipal Bond

 - T = Tax Rate applicable as per the income tax bracket

 Municipal Bond Example

 An investor wants to invest the excess funds lying.
-He wants to choose one of the investment options where the first one is a municipal bond which is yielding him 4% while the second one is a corporate bond which is offering a rate of 5.50%.
-If he currently falls in a tax bracket of 30%, can you please suggest him which option suits them best?
+He wants to choose one of the investment options where the first one is a municipal bond, which is yielding him 4%, while the second one is a corporate bond that is offering a rate of 5.50%.
+If he currently falls in a tax bracket of 30%, can you please suggest to him which option suits them best?
 Whether the decision changes if the investor is in the tax bracket of 10%?

 - RTf = 4%